At University Centre Leeds we want everyone who wants to do a degree to be able to and are committed to helping care leavers access higher education.

 What is available in Leeds for Care Leavers?

-There is Local Authority financial support available including:
+There is Local Authority financial support available including paying towards accommodation and living costs.

 In Leeds there is a range of services for care leavers provided by the local authority, health and third sector agencies.
 These include: